jina-ai/finetuner/docs/concepts/callbacks.md

 )
 ```

+Alpha should be assigned a value that is greater than or equal to 0 but less than or equal to 1:

+1. When alpha is set to 0, the fine-tuned model is the same as the pre-trained model.
+2. When alpha is set to 1, the pre-trained weights are not used.
+3. When alpha is a floating-point number between 0 and 1, we combine the weights of the pre-trained and fine-tuned models.

 ```{warning}
 It is recommended to use WiSEFTCallback when fine-tuning CLIP.
 We can not ensure it works for other types of models, such as ResNet or BERT.